Luexks/reassembly_modding_by_example/src/getting_more_than_three_colors.md

 ```
 ![Transparency With Central Gr*y](./diagrams/shroud_transparency_gr,y.png)

-Merging their colors is of course limited, but it is useful for creating gradients with a transparent shroud on top to get rid of the lines:
+Merging their colors is of course limited, but it is useful for creating gradients with a non-opaque shroud on top to get rid of the lines:
 ```lua
 { 17000
 	scale=4